-Somalia has one of the highest prevalences of FGM with 97.9% among women aged 15-49 years.
+Somalia has one of the highest prevalences of Female Genital Mutilation with 97.9% among women aged 15-49 years.

 “Female circumcision” is mentioned in the Somali Constitution as a “cruel and degrading customary practice”, equivalent to torture.
 The Constitution stipulates that “the circumcision of girls is prohibited”.
 However, there is no specific national law on FGM and there is no provision for punishment for a violation of the Constitution.
 The Somali Penal Code (Law No. 05/19623, April 1964), applicable to all courts in Somalia (and Somaliland), criminalizes “causing harm to another person resulting in physical or mental illness” (1).
 It was reported in 2015 that a bill criminalizing FGM throughout Somalia was being prepared, but no text has yet been introduced.
 There is also no legislation on the national level criminalizing and sanctioning the medicalization of FGM, a growing problem in Somalia, especially among wealthier families.